Guns N’ Roses were in turmoil in 1995.

 Pleased To Meet You, Hope You Guessed My Name

-The key difference is that the original band were present.
+The key difference, of course, is that the original band were active.

-Even then, it would still be a daunting task, because many of the musicians who had contributed to material were already out of the picture, and the new record would also need to be good enough to convince older fans of Axl’s new direction (which at this point wasn’t even “new” anymore).
+By mid-2004 it was clear that if Nu-Guns wanted to be taken seriously then they needed to release their long-gestating album – and even then, it would still be a daunting task, because many of the musicians who had contributed to the material were already out of the picture, and the new LP would also need to be good enough to convince older fans about Axl’s new direction (which, at this point, wasn’t even “new” anymore).

 Quite simply, he’d fucked it up.